martinber/noaa-apt/README.md

 ## Example

-From a WAV file I found lying around, the US upside down:
+From a WAV file I found somewhere on Internet, the US upside down:

 ![Example image](./extra/example.png)